Basic Statistics

 Correlation Matrix (5+ columns)

 When 5 or more columns are selected, a Pearson correlation coefficient heatmap is displayed instead of the scatter plot matrix.
 Color intensity indicates correlation strength.
+Right-click the correlation matrix to add it to a report.

 Comparison Table